DisCPP/DisCPP/Readme.md

 - [ ] Make sure all endpoints are implemented and add them if they aren't.
 - [ ] Voice websocket connection.
 - [ ] Sending audio through a voice connection.
+- [ ] Make the audit log cleaner and easier to use.

 ## Documentation
 Currently the only documentation is from Doxygen; its currently completely up to date.
 You can view it [here](https://discpp.github.io/).
 If you want to generate documentation you need to install Doxygen and run doxygen in the root DisCPP directory and run the terminal command: ```doxygen Doxyfile```